MEMS (Micro Electro Mechanical Systems)

-S. Tannaka Laboratory basically accepts international students via the first route (IMAC-G and IRP).
-For October 2019 admission, the entrance examination is planned in March 2019 (No examination is in June).
+S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G).
+For October 2022 enrollment, the application is in January 2021 and the entrance examination is in March 2021.
+The entrance examination is basically online.

-RA position: The students who have entered or decided to proceed to the doctoral course have the chance of application.
+Internal full scholarship: Master course students who decided to proceed to the doctoral course have the chance of application.

 Aobayama Campus from Drone (2017)

 Tohoku University Promotional Video (2014)

 Why don't you join us?

 To industrial customers looking for a MEMS R&D partner

 S. Tanaka Laboratory, belonging to Graduate School of Engineering and Microsystem Integration Center, is willing to support